 In addition, contributions on earnings in excess of one year of service credit in a school year, special compensation and limited-term salary enhancements go into this account.

-What is “employer certification of termination”?
+What is “employer certification of employment termination”?

+Employer certification of employment termination is required under California law if you were employed within the last 12 months.
 Termination of employment means an action by you, such as employment resignation, or an action by your employer, such as dismissal or layoff.
 Termination does not automatically occur at the end of the school year.
 Your employer must sign your Refund Application if you were employed within the last 12 months.

 Do I need to terminate employment from all my employers?